Current MIT Students

 CEEPR also supports student research projects in energy and environmental economics and policy.
 Undergraduate and graduate students enrolled at MIT looking to carry out research in these areas as part of their studies are encouraged to contact CEEPR to discuss cooperation opportunities.

 CEEPR is a non-degree conferring research center within MIT, and does not engage in teaching or academic degree programs.
-All degree programs are organized by departments, and students must be admitted to a department before they are eligible to participate in CEEPR research activities.
-For information about admissions, please consult MIT's general admissions website.
+Degree programs are organized by 30 departments across five schools and one college, and students must be admitted to a department before they are eligible to participate in CEEPR research activities.
+For information about admissions, please consult MIT’s general admissions websites below:

 CEEPR regularly hosts Visiting Scholars from external research institutions, affording them access to MIT’s unparalleled research services, resources, and facilities.
 Participation in the Visiting Scholar program is by invitation only, and usually restricted to senior academics and researchers with funding to cover the costs of their visit.
 In most cases, a formal invitation will be preceded by cooperation with MIT faculty or research staff, for instance through a joint project or publication.
 If you have questions about the Visiting Scholar program, please contact CEEPR.